howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 </Instruction>

-Here we're writing two `input` fields where users can provide the `url` and `description` of the `Link` that they want to create.
+Here you've added two `input` fields using which users will provide the `url` and `description` of the `Link` that they want to create.
 The data that's typed into these fields is stored in `React.useState` hooks and will be used when the mutation is sent.

 ### Writing the mutation